adarsh-makarla/American-Sign-Language-Image-Classification/README.md

 - As this was a collaborative effort, downloading folders containing 87,000 images locally would have been very tedious to access across multiple machines, and accessing the notebook on the same page would have been more difficult as well.
 Google Colab has many useful ML packages that were helpful for this project and holding the data in shared folders was benefical as well.
-- Splitting the data into 2 portions like the standard 80/20 did not produce the best results, so we decided to split the data 70/15/15.
+- Splitting the data into 2 portions like the standard 80/20 did not produce the best results, so we used a 70/15/15 split.
 We went with a 70/30 split at first, holding 30% temporarily before splitting that again to produce the validation and test sets.
 - Initially, we did not have the computing power to train a model on so many images, so we decided to use ~25% of all the data and split that so it would finish the training process faster.
 Of course, more data would provide stronger results so while it helped to reduce the number of images we ultimately decided to take advantage of the full dataset.
 Luckily, Google Colab has an option to upgrade the GPU, which we took advantage of.
 We ended up using the T4 GPU.